Vetrovec/cloudflare-waitlist/README.md

 ## Deploy to Cloudflare

 Prerequisite is to have a Cloudflare account.
 Having custom domain is not necessary, but required for certain features and also strongly recommended.
-This section describes importing Git repository through Cloudflare, but you can also build this project locally and use Wrangler to upload it manually.
+The following steps describe importing Git repository through Cloudflare, but you can also build this project locally and use Wrangler to upload it manually.

 **1. Fork this repository**